Junior consultancy opportunity at ILGA World:

 - education, degrees, and courses

-The application pack should be completed in English.
-Interviews will also be conducted in English (though other declared language skills may be tested)
+The application form should be completed in English.
+Interviews will also be conducted in English (though declared Spanish language skills will be tested).

 Please, plan your submission in advance.
 Applications received after the deadline will not be considered.

-28 February 2022 Shortlisted candidates are notified of results, and receive a written task
+28/29 August 2023 Shortlisted candidates are notified of results and receive a written task

 ILGA World equal opportunities policy